michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0052.md

 - v: produce electric current by electrostatic or magnetic processes
 - v: reason or establish by induction
 ### Family
-induce: induced, inducement, inducer, induces, inducing, inducive+;induced: self-induced;inducement: inducements;inducer: inducers
+- induce: induced, inducement, inducer, induces, inducing, inducive+
+- induced: self-induced
+- inducement: inducements
+- inducer: inducers
 ### Examples
 - The 42-year-old pizzeria owner strolled along Route 9 for 10 minutes on Labor Day, inducing hilarity and horror in pedestrians and motorists.
 - Christopher Tester, from Torquay, is in an induced coma on the Caribbean island after he was attacked at his parents' restaurant on Christmas Day night.